 The Colony Forming Unit (CFU) or Colony Forming Cell (CFC) assay has become unanimously recognised as the “gold standard” method for measuring the effect of radiation, chemotherapeutic drugs and other agents on cell viability.
 However, manually counting these resulting cell colonies is a highly laborious task in which consistent objectivity is difficult to accomplish.

-Beyond contrasting the manual and automated methods of colony counting participants will also be provided with a real-time example of a sophisticated automatic colony counting software – the GelCount by Oxford Optronix.
+Beyond contrasting the manual and automated methods of colony counting participants were provided with a real-time example of a sophisticated automatic colony counting software – the GelCount by Oxford Optronix.

 Justin Croft MSc